alejandropr5/2dof-robot-teleop/README.md

 # ROS Noetic packages for Robotics Laboratory
-## The laboratory consists on develop the teleoperation of a 2 degree polar robot
+## The laboratory consists on develop the teleoperation of a 2 degree cylindrical robot

 ## Intalation